hhko/Learning/Lectures/TestingWithEFCore/README.md

 <br/>

 ## 3. Improving the Reliability of EF Core Testing with SQLite

 ### 3.1 Coming Up
+- SQLite
+- Logging

 ### 3.2 Introducing SQLite
 - SQLite is a self-contained, serverless, zero-configuration, transactional SQL database engine
+  - self-contained : Requires minial OS support
+  - serverless : Doesn't require a separate server process
+  - zero-configuration : No installation or link to server process
+  - transactional SQL database engine : Changes happen completely or not at all

 ### 3.3 Demo - Unit Testing with SQLite
 - 패키지 추가 : ```<PackageReference Include="Microsoft.EntityFrameworkCore.Sqlite" Version="3.1.7" />```